Complaints & Appeals Procedure

 Appeals Policy- HR/MPPOL/010

 5.1.1.
-Within 5 working days for Broad Based Clients and 3 working days for QSEs from the date on which it received the BEE Ratings decision, a client may appeal to the Managing Director of Honeycomb if it is dissatisfied with the BEE ratings decision.
+Within 5 working days for Broad Based Clients and 3 working days for QSEs from the date on which it received the BBBEE Ratings decision to on which the BBBEE Ratings decision was received.

 5.1.2.
 The Appeal Application should contain sufficient information to validate the grounds for the appeal.
 Such information must include: